-LOST/STOLEN TICKETS: A List Members may have their lost/stolen tickets reprinted by contacting their Membership Services Representative or by stopping by the Ticket Services lobby near the Ticket Office upon arrival to Truist Park.
+LOST/STOLEN TICKETS: A List Members may have their lost/stolen tickets reissued by contacting their Membership Services Representative or by stopping by the Ticket Services lobby near the Ticket Office upon arrival to Truist Park.
 The account holder of record must be present to make the request and the Ticket Services staff must verify that the original tickets have not entered the ballpark at the time of the request.
 If the tickets have been used and are already inside the ballpark, the customer will be required to purchase new tickets, subject to availability.
 If you purchased your tickets through Ticketmaster (online, phone) you must contact Ticketmaster Customer Service.
-Unfortunately lost/stolen or forgotten parking passes cannot be verified, therefore under no circumstances will parking passes be reprinted or reissued.
+Unfortunately lost/stolen or forgotten parking passes cannot be verified, therefore under no circumstances will parking passes be reissued.

 OFFICIAL GAME: A game becomes official after 4 1/2 innings, if the Braves lead.
 Otherwise, five full innings must be completed before it is considered a regulation game.